|

 midfield, closing the game down and putting pressure

-a time the Sealand End moans in frustration as the
+time the Sealand End moans in frustration as the ball

-ball is played to and fro across the back line with
+is played to and fro across the back line with out getting

-have quite the same mastery on the ball.
-Ironic then
+the same mastery on the ball.
+Ironic then that John

 But Spencer Whelan is a wholehearted

-as the gifted but often lightweight mid field without
+the gifted but often lightweight mid field without Reid.

-Reid.
-To be fair to them, Richardson is making his
+To be fair to them, Richardson is making his way back

-way back into the game after a cruel injury, Priest
+into the game after a cruel injury, Priest has been

-for lack of skill but for seeming lack of effort, has
+skill but for seeming lack of effort, has also improved

-also improved and appeared to have recovered his appetite
+and appeared to have recovered his appetite for the

-for the fray at the beginning of the campaign.
-Fans
+fray at the beginning of the campaign.
+Fans will forgive

-will forgive no end of mistakes as long as a player
+no end of mistakes as long as a player appears to be

 Steel and backbone are still needed,